reagro/carob/README.md

 <img align="right" width="350" height="350" src="https://github.com/reagro/carob/raw/master/img/carob.png">

-The aim of the *Carob project* is to create reproducible workflows to aggregate agronomic data from experiments and surveys.
-These aggregated data sets can then be more easily used for analysis.
+The aim of the *Carob project* is to create reproducible workflows to reshape primary agricultural research data from experiments and surveys into a standard format, and to aggregate individual data sets into larger collections for use in data analysis.

 We do this by writing an R script for each individual dataset.
-Feel free to improve these scripts, or provide new ones through a pull request.
+Feel free to improve these scripts, or provide new ones through a pull request (see below for more info).

 ### Get the data